Reference Guide

 Where teams go wrong

 Most organizations do not fail because they forgot the word governance.
 They fail because they solve the wrong layer first.
-They buy a tool before they define evaluation language.
+They choose a tool before they define evaluation language.
 They write prompts before they design the runtime contract.
 They talk about approvals before they check whether approval actually changes execution state.

 The safer path is not to slow everything down.
 It is to sequence the work correctly: know what exists, define what can execute, make deterministic steps explicit, and generate proof by construction.